🌙

 Bitcoin's design follows a unique form of Austrian economic theory, which was brought to the world by Nick Szabo.
 Specifically, Szabo extended the famous Austrian economists Ludwig von Mises and Carl Menger.

-In 2002, Szabo published a monumental paper, "Shelling Out: The Origins of Money," outlining how ancient civilizations utilized trust minimized, decentralized, and unforgeably costly money, such as shells and stones.
+In 2002, Szabo published a monumental paper, "Shelling Out: The Origins of Money," outlining how ancient civilizations utilized trust minimized, decentralized, and unforgeably costly money, such as shells and precious metals.
 This quote from the piece serves as a perfect analog for Bitcoin's economic model:

 "A collectible was not just any kind of beautiful decorative object.
 It had to have certain functional properties, such as the security of being wearable on the person, compactness for hiding or burial, and unforgeable costliness.
 That costliness must have been verifiable by the recipient of the transfer – using many of the same skills that collectors use to appraise collectibles today."